How To: Do a 10-Minute Workout

 Fitting exercise into your life is essential, but it can be a challenge.
 This workout is so quick, it can be done while you boil water for pasta.
-See this video for a regimen—cardio, weight training, abs routine, and more—that takes just minutes a day.
+Follow this fun, practical routine for a toned, healthy body in just minutes a day.

 What You Need